 Oxbridge Entry Requirements

-Tough entry requirements, famously difficult interview questions and standardised tests are all required to successfully apply to Oxbridge universities.
-Before applying, students must answer two basic questions about their future:
+Tough entry requirements, famously difficult interview questions and standardised tests are all required to successfully apply to Oxbridge universities and before applying, students must answer two basic questions about their future:

 - What do you want to study?

 - Where do you want to study it?

 It is not possible to apply to both Oxford and Cambridge in the same admissions round, so choose one or the other.
 Some courses are offered at one of the university, but not the other.
 The deadline for Oxbridge applications is October 15th.

 While many UK universities may offer students a conditional offer based on specific skills, extra-curricular talent or previous experience, at Oxford and Cambridge it is your academic ability that is the sole interest of tutors and admissions officers.